 After all, it didn’t cost a bean to send email messages.
 And as the volume increased, spam was born.

 Sellers became like many hospital patients.
 If X amount of medication helps, then 10X amount helps 10-times as fast.
 And those patients end up under the horse chestnut tree six feet under in the boneyard, conveniently located – for the boundless joy and abundant delight of prematurely departed patients – just behind the hospital, saving them the bumpy hearse ride.
+This is not an indictment of professional healthcare marketing practices either, by the way.

 I remember this guy I was burying in London in the early 90s… Oh, hell, I’ll tell you later.
 It was hilarious.